Róża Czacka: Beatification

 The beatification process launched after Cardinal Józef Glemp petitioned authorities in Rome to provide approval for the canonization cause.
-The diocesan process launched on 22 December 1987 before the Congregation for the Causes of Saints issued the official "nihil obstat" (no objections to the cause) edict on 8 February 1988; the diocesan process concluded in September 1995.
+The diocesan process launched on 22 December 1987; the diocesan process concluded in September 1995.
 The C.C.S. later received the findings from the diocesan investigation before validating the findings on 3 April 1998 after determining that the investigation adhered to their official guidelines.

 In 2011 the postulation (the officials leading the cause) submitted the official Positio dossier to the C.C.S. for evaluation.
 The dossier highlighted her life and listed the reasons for her sanctification according to the cardinal and theological virtues.
 Theologians first had to assess and approve the cause before the cardinals and bishops in the C.C.S. made the final determination if it could go to the pope for his approval.
 Pope Francis confirmed her heroic virtue and issued a decree that named her as Venerable on 9 October 2017.

-Her beatification depended upon papal confirmation of a miracle (a healing) that neither science or medicine could explain.
-Explanations mean that the healing presented could not be considered a miracle for her beatification.
+Her beatification depended upon papal confirmation of a miracle that neither science or medicine could explain.
 The process to investigate a healing dating back to 2010 closed in Warsaw on 5 June 2018 before it was submitted to Rome for further assessment.
 The medical experts advising the C.C.S. issued their approval to the case on 9 January 2020.
 Theologians later approved this miracle on the fact that it came due to her intercession; the C.C.S. confirmed this that October.
 Pope Francis confirmed this miracle on 27 October 2020 that enabled for Czacka to be beatified; the beatification took place in Warsaw on 12 September 2021 alongside Cardinal Stefan Wyszyński.